United Kingdom labour law: History

 From 1979, a new Conservative government began dismantling most labour rights.
 During the 1980s ten major Acts gradually reduced the autonomy of trade unions and the legality of industrial action.
 Reforms to the internal structure of unions mandated that representatives be elected and a ballot is taken before a strike, that no worker could strike in sympathetic secondary action with workers with a different employer, and that employers could not run a closed shop system of requiring all workers to join the recognised union.
 The wage councils were dismantled.
 A public campaign against the merits of unions paralleled the decline of membership and collective agreement coverage to under 40 per cent.
 In addition, the government opted out of the EU Social Chapter in the Maastricht Treaty.
 In 1997 the new Labour government brought the UK into the EU's Social Chapter, which has served as the source for most reform in UK law since that time.
 Domestic led reform was minimal.
 The National Minimum Wage Act 1998 established a country-wide minimum wage, but did not attempt to reinvigorate the Wage Board system.
 The Employment Relations Act 1999 introduced a 60-page procedure requiring employers to compulsorily recognise and bargain with a union holding support among workers, though union membership remained at a level steadily declining below 30 per cent.
 Most advances in labour rights since 1997 came through EU law, such as paid holidays, information and consultation, or spreading equality.
 Since 2010, the coalition government continued a programme of labour rights by requiring people who take zero hour contracts to get unemployment insurance, and frustrating the right to strike in the Trade Union Act 2016.
-This has led to consistently rising inequality since 1979, and to large increases in child poverty since 2010.